Session 1 - Monday, June 22—Friday, June 26, 2026

 Shapeshifters Cinema provides a venue and support for contemporary artists working with experimental and artist-made film, video, sound, music and other types of mediated performance.
 We host screenings and performances by local and visiting artists in our intimate 40-seat theatre and offer workshops on a variety of experimental and DIY moving image and sound production.

-Questions/Comments: contact at shapeshifterscinema dot com
+Questions/Comments: connect at shapeshifterscinema dot com